SviatoslavBordovski/Headless_Browsers_Automation/README.md

 <body>
 <p>Each Browser has own specific of the testing regarding automation.</p>

-<h3>Firefox and Chrome do not have big difference in the automated testing:</h3>
+<h3>Firefox and Chrome do not have a big difference :trollface: in the automated testing:</h3>

 <p>:pushpin: <i>Geckodriver</i> is required for the <b>Firefox</b> and <i>chromedriver</i> is required for the <b>Chrome</b> browser.</p>
 <p>:pushpin: Make sure that you have set the path of each driver.
 It is required as well.</p>